Texas Historical Foundation grants provide funding to help nonprofit organizations save their own pieces of the state’s past.

-- Events promoting state history to the general public
+- Events or programs promoting state history to the public

-- Preservation of artifacts, archival materials, or legal documents
+- Preservation of artifacts, archival materials, collections, or legal documents

 - Texas history curriculum in classrooms